Leanurrahman/gridwise-llm-energy-optimizer/README.md

 An LLM-assisted energy optimization system developed for the **BUP CSE Fest 2026 Hackathon Preliminary Round**.

-The system receives a 24-hour campus energy scenario with natural-language operator instructions, interprets those instructions using an LLM, converts them into structured energy directives, validates them using deterministic guardrails, and generates a minimum-cost 24-hour energy schedule using mathematical optimization.
+GridWise receives a 24-hour campus energy scenario with natural-language operator instructions.
+The system uses an LLM to interpret operator notes, converts them into structured directives, validates them using deterministic guardrails, and generates a minimum-cost energy schedule using mathematical optimization.

 ---